FrancoLiberali/cql/README.md

 ## Contributing

-See [this section](../docs/contributing/contributing.md) to view the badaas contribution guidelines.
+See [this section](../docs/contributing/contributing.md) to view the cql contribution guidelines.

 ## License

-Badaas is Licensed under the [Mozilla Public License Version 2.0](../LICENSE).
+CQL is Licensed under the [Mozilla Public License Version 2.0](../LICENSE).